dskeff/AWS-Deployer/README.md

 $ cd AWS-Deployer
 ```

-Update Ansible `hosts` file with a local group.
+Update Ansible `/etc/ansible/hosts` file with a local group.
 This is required as Ansible always asks for a list of servers to connect to.
 To create EC2 instances you don't really connect to anything, so we just tell Ansible to connect to localhost...
 Edit the file using vi/nano and add these 2 lines:
 ```
 [local]